Top of the 9th at Ebbets Field. The National League leads the American League, 7-6.

 "I can do that," the Babe says.

-In the NL dugout, McGraw says, "No. No. I am not going out with Ruth on the mound."
+In the NL dugout, McGraw says, "No. No. I am not going down with that bastard on the mound."

 "Don't worry," Sparky says.
 "My boy can hit him."